 What all these frameworks have in common is the 'golden thread' of the PERMA model (see above) running through them.
 These models combine either the entire PERMA model (with its five components), or the main aspects of it, and supplement this with the character strengths education, which has now become the core component of positive frameworks and thus positive education (see below for more details).
-Yet, despite the prevalence of PERMA model measure (Donlin 2015; Kern et al. 2015; Schulte 2016), and prior to the current study, no research to date had been carried out assessing PERMA measures amongst students in Ireland.
+Yet, despite the prevalence of PERMA in positive education, very little is known about the students' scores on the PERMA model measure (Donlin 2015; Kern et al. 2015; Schulte 2016), and prior to the current study, no research to date had been carried out assessing PERMA measures amongst students in Ireland.